LyonDataViz/MOS5.5-Dataviz/README.md

 * Read principles of the Five design sheets [methodology](http://fds.design/wp-content/uploads/2015/06/five-design-sheet-approach-JCR.pdf)

-* [Apply it](http://fds.design/index.php/resources-and-publications/) to your project (paper and pen)
+* [Apply it](http://fds.design/index.php/resources-and-publications/) to your project (paper and pen!)

-* At the end:
+At the end of the tutorial:

 * Update your proposal after feedback from instructor
- * Add the link to (all) the design sheets in the class document
+* Add the link to (a pdf of all) the design sheets in the class document

 📅 **For next class (02/02)**